 The 'Grand Marché', one of Angers’ favourite markets

-On Wednesdays and Saturdays, many Angevin people gather at the market in Place Leclerc known by its regulars as “le grand marché”.
+On Saturdays, many Angevin people gather at the market in Place Leclerc known by its regulars as “le grand marché”.
 Located in the heart of the city, between the town hall, the courthouse and the convention centre, it has the widest choice of all the city’s markets, with something for everyone.
 You’ll find both organic and sustainable vegetable growers from the nearby area as well as fruit and vegetable sellers offering conventionally farmed produce.
 You can come away with fish, flowers, wine, spices, a pair of trousers or even cooking utensils.
 One thing is certain – it’s always a lively place!
 Beware though – sometimes the queues can be lengthy at the market’s busiest.

 Once their shopping done, market goers and groups of friends head to the cafés on Rue Jules Guitton for a drink, while fans of antique hunting continue on to the nearby Place Imbach where a flea market takes place on Saturday mornings.
 Here too, you can find anything and everything, from furniture and trinkets to old coin or stamp collections.

 A multitude of neighbourhood markets